 A rental agreement less than 1 year.
 Apartments in Gainesville typically rent for 1 year, anything less is referred to as a short-term lease.
 Because of the added expense to find and prepare the unit for another renter, short-term lease rates are typically more expensive than the 1 year rates.

 This is a nine-digit number issued by the United States Social Security Administration.
 SSNs are issued to U.S. citizens, permanent residents and temporary working residents.
 The primary purpose of a SSN is to track individuals for tax purposes.

 This is an apartment in which the original renter has left before the lease ended and that original renter is renting the apartment to somone else for the remainder of the lease.
 In this situation you are renting from the previous renter, not the Gainesville apartment owner so be very careful.
 Many apartments in Gainesville will not allow a sublet for a number of reasons.
 For an international student looking for a first type apartment in Gainesville, we would not recommend this option.
 For one, if you sublet an apartment and the original renter fails to pay the original rent - even if you have paid your rent to the original renter - you can be evicted from the apartment.
 If you do choose to rent a sublet, make sure you check with the Gainesville apartment staff to make sure this is legitimate before proceeding.

 This term applies resources provided by a regulated industry to consumers for a fee.
 Common Gainesville apartment utilities include: electric, phone, cable TV, internet service, water, natural gas, sewage and trash disposal.
 Some apartments in Gainesville will include certain utilities in the rent, while others will require you to set up service with the utility company yourself.

-Each apartment in Gainesville is different so use our real-time Gainesville apartment search page to see what amenities, utilities, and other specific features are currently available at each apartment.
+Rentals in Gainesville are all very different so use our real-time Gainesville apartment search page to see what amenities, utilities, and other specific features are currently available at each apartment.

 « Back to International Student Resources